YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/build_verific.rst

 Partially supported builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: still unclear on the purpose of this section.

+   Are these the configurations we have tested as being able to compile?

 To be able to compile Yosys with Verific, the Verific library must have support
 for at least one HDL language with RTL elaboration enabled.
 The following table